COMPASSIONATELY GUIDING CLIENTS THROUGH DIVORCE

 Managing Partner

-Practicing family law requires a level of understanding that best results from personal experience.
-Christina is a mother of two children, and a wife of a United States Air Force combat rescue officer; she understands the unique circumstances that come with both military life and parenting young children.
-Christina is able to relate to the struggles that many families face on a daily basis and help them find a resolution that is best for their children’s developmental needs.
+Christina is a mother of two and the spouse of a United States Air Force combat rescue officer.
+She understands the unique challenges that come with both military life and raising young children, allowing her to relate to the day-to-day realities many families face and guide them toward thoughtful, child-focused resolutions.

 Natalie R. Cafasso